 What should you know before attending?

-- Masks are required.
-They can be removed once seated at the table.
+- Masks are to be expected.
+They can be removed upon arrival.

-- Anyone exhibiting symptoms and/or running a temperature (99° F or higher) will not be permitted.
+- Anyone exhibiting symptoms and/or running a temperature (99° F or higher) should not attend.

 University Center Building B

 $65 per tickets

 6:30PM - Cocktail Reception

 The cocktail reception includes a signature drink and three hors d’oeuvres.

 Dinner includes four courses (appetizer, soup/salad, entrée, dessert) with two wine pairings.

 Parking is free and located at the University Center visitor lot, directly in front of Building B. ADA parking is also available.